-First impressions matter, in business, dating, life in general.
-The same is true for your website.
-In a recent study, researchers have found that “visual appeal can be assessed within 50 ms, suggesting that web designers have about 50 ms to make a good first impression.”
+First impressions matter.
+Even on your website.
+In a recent study, researchers found that “visual appeal can be assessed within 50ms, suggesting that web designers have about 50ms to make a good first impression.”

 If you want to make your visitors trust you fast, there are two very important elements of persuasion you should consider.
-Social proof and authority.
+Social Proof and Value Proposition.

-Users are naturally wired to look for the most credible source of information and your website should include subtle, yet powerful signals to entice them from the beginning.
+Your users are wired to look for the most credible source of information, so your website should prove its credibility from the moment someone lands on your homepage.

-- “Featured in/As seen on” logos if you appeared on prominent publications (especially if they are known to your audience)
+- “Featured in/As seen on” logos (especially if they are known to your audience)

-- Customer logos (if they’re well established and recognized)
+- Clients’ logos (if they’re well established and recognized)

 - Video testimonials (make ‘em short, 1 minute max)

-All of these when strategically and thoughtfully placed – and in addition to good design (more in later emails) – contribute in creating trust and authority for your brand.
+All of these contribute in creating trust and authority for your brand.

 Here’s some very clean examples (as you can see, you don’t need to go overboard with this):

-You see, we’ve been testing this on a ton of websites and the main problem online businesses face in the early stages of a conversion funnel, has to do with their value proposition.
+We’ve tested this on hundreds of websites and the main problem online businesses face at the start of their conversion funnel is their value proposition.